CERT-Polska/mquery/docs/indexing.md

 ursadb>
 ```

-This will start ursadb client command prompt.
+This will start Ursadb client command prompt.
 Type:

 ```
 ursadb> index "/mnt/samples";
 ```

 To index `"/mnt/samples"` directory.
-By default this will only use `gram3` index.
+By default, this will only use `gram3` index.
 It's a good idea to use all of them for better results: